Oman – Desalination Solar Water Heating Panels

-Reference System for Solar Thermal Sea Water Desalination located in Muscat, Sultanate of Oman
+Reference System for Solar Water Heating Thermal Sea Water Desalination located in Muscat, Sultanate of Oman

 The Multi-Effect-Humidification (MEH) method for thermal distillation was developed at ZAE Bayern in close co-operation with T.A.S.
 GmbH of Munich.
 Investigations on components in the last years have finally resulted in a system which is designed for 24 hours per day continuous operation.
 The predicted daily production is up to 800 liters distilled water out of 40 m2 TS 400 evacuated flat plate collectors.
 The night is bridged by a 3.2 m3 thermal storage tank.
 Fresh water is used as collector fluid and in the storage tank.